 - Dialectical behavioral therapy

-Professor Hamaseh Kianfar is a licensed marriage and family therapist who holds a bachelor’s degree in psychology from UC Davis, a master’s in marriage and family therapy from the University of San Francisco, and a doctoral degree in organization and leadership from the University of San Francisco.
+Professor Hamaseh Kianfar is a Licensed Marriage and Family Therapist who holds a Bachelor’s degree in Psychology from University of California Davis, a Master’s in Marriage and Family Therapy from the University of San Francisco, and a Doctoral degree in Organization and Leadership from the University of San Francisco.

-Professor Kianfar has worked with the adult and juvenile criminal justice system, the crises unity, and in community mental health for over 18 years.
-In addition, she has a trained facilitator...
+Professor Kianfar has worked with the adult and juvenile criminal justice system, the psychiatric emergency unit, and in community mental health for over 18 years.
+In...

 - University of San Francisco, MFT, 2019